dietrichm/admirer/README.md

 When this is done, continue with the following steps.

-1. Run `$GOPATH/bin/admirer login <service>` to retrieve an authentication URL.
+1. Run `admirer login <service>` to retrieve an authentication URL.
 1. By visiting this URL, the service will ask confirmation and redirect back to a non existing URL `https://admirer.test/...`.
-1. Copy the code parameter from this URL's query parameters and pass it along as another parameter to `$GOPATH/bin/admirer login <service>`.
+1. Copy the code parameter from this URL's query parameters and pass it along as another parameter to `admirer login <service>`.
 1. If all goes well, you will retrieve confirmation that you have been logged in.

 **Warning**: please be aware that - for now - the authentication information will be saved in **plain text** in a file in `~/.config/admirer`.
 This file's permissions is set to `600`, however.